phaserjs/phaser/README.md

 * Added JSON Texture Atlas object support.
 * Bug in AnimationManager set frame/frameName - the width/height are trimmed and wrong
 * RenderOrderID won't work across cameras - but then neither do Pointers yet anyway
+* Swap to using time based motion (like the tweens) rather than delta timer - it just doesn't work well on slow phones

 V1.0.0